 MSC PRECISION NEUROREHABILITATION

 Applications for LLUI’s MSc in Precision NeuroRehabilitation (PNR) are now open!
-Register now

 Application deadline to start in Fall 2026: 30.
 April 2026